Qazeer/artefacts.help/pages/azure/o365_security_review_mailbox_delegations.md

 ### Folder-level permissions

-Permissions / access rights can also be defined at the folder-level in mailboxes, to grant delegate the rights to interact with items at the mailbox's folder level.
+Permissions/access rights can also be defined at the folder-level in mailboxes, to grant delegate the rights to interact with items at the mailbox's folder level.